English Teaching Job In China, Guangzhou

 “That is how China works, guanxi (关系).”

-He said, “I know, that is how it works.”
+He said, “I know, that is how it works in China.”

-This teacher was interesting too, because he can speak Chinese.
-He was not fluent, but he knew enough words, and he was speaking in Chinese to the staff members.
+This Head English Teacher was interesting too, because he can speak Chinese.
+He was not fluent in Mandarin, but he knew enough words, and he was speaking in Chinese to the staff members.

-I thought, “This guy can get away with speaking Chinese actually.
+I thought, “This English teacher can get away with speaking Chinese actually.
 It is just that his accent sounds very British.”

-To me it was curious, how this guy’s back story is that he has come to China, he has found his wife, she ended up being a very fat woman, “But she served a purpose because I can stay in China easily.”
+To me it was curious, how this English teacher’s back story is that he has come to China, he has found his Chinese wife, she ended up being a very fat woman, “But she served a purpose because I can stay in China easily.”
 I am not sure if he had kids or not, but that was his story.

 “I am sold on you.
 I think you are going to be a good fit here.
-Let’s get HR to run you through some things.”
+Let’s get HR to run you through some paperwork.”

 Interview With HR

-Then he went into the HR department, and he brings a girl in.
+Then he went into the HR department, and the Head English Teacher brings a Chinese girl in.

 The head English teacher was flirting with the HR girl when he stood next to her.